Visa Waiver Programs

 Applicants must obtain the sponsorship of a state health department when applying to the U.S. Department of State (DOS) and the U.S. Citizenship and Immigration Services (USCIS).
 In Florida, that sponsorship is administered through the Department of Health’s Primary Care Office (PCO).

 Each state is allowed to sponsor up to 30 physicians each year.
 It is anticipated that the Florida Department of Health (FDOH) will receive more Conrad 30/J-1 Visa Waiver applications for sponsorship than the maximum allowed by the United States Citizenship and Immigration Services.
 Florida will accept application packets beginning at 8:00 am EDT on October 3, 2016.
-Packets received prior to this date will not be opened.
+Any applications received prior to October 3, 2016 8 a.m. will be disqualified and not accepted for review and consideration.
+Only applications received on or after October 3, 2016 8 a.m. will be qualified.

 The Florida Department of Health's participation is voluntary.
 The submission of a complete waiver application package does not ensure that the Florida Department of Health will sponsor that physician for a waiver.